Nictiz/HL7-mappings/generate/README.md

 <nts:include value=".." scope="project|common"/>
 ```

 Where `value` should be the name of the file to include (the ".xml" part may be omitted).
-The `scope` attribute defaults to "project" if it is ommitted
+The `scope` attribute defaults to "project" if it is ommitted.

 Alternatively, the following form may be used: